IIchukissII/semantic_llm/experiments/meaning_chain/README.md

 A semantic navigation system inspired by biological cognition.
 When humans process questions, the neocortex fires chaotically (storm), then patterns emerge through meaning structure (logos).
 This system replicates that process.

+## Ontological Foundation

+**Chaos is reality without consciousness.**
+**Order is reality seen by consciousness.**

+Consciousness does not invent order from nothing.
+It chooses trajectories of stability in what could be seen infinite ways.

+As vision does not create light but makes it visible, so consciousness does not create reality but makes it meaningful.

+If the principle of meaning ceases to be recognizable, reality does not "fall into chaos" — it returns to a pre-differentiated state until a new act of differentiation arises.

+**Reality as order is a function of consciousness.**
+Without consciousness, only the potential of structures remains, but not structure as such.

+---

 ## Major Feature: Intent-Driven Collapse

 **NEW**: Verbs now act as quantum operators that collapse navigation to intent-relevant paths.